 Angela Dice Nguyen

 Founder, Artistic Director

-Originally from Southwestern Pennsylvania, Angela Dice Nguyen is a dancer and choreographer based in the San Francisco Bay Area.
-Nguyen earned a BFA in dance from the Conservatory of Performing Arts at Point Park University under the direction of Susan S. Stowe.
+Angela Dice Nguyen is a dancer and choreographer based in the Northern Virginia/Washington, D.C. metro area.
+Born in South Korea and raised in Southwestern Pennsylvania, Nguyen earned a BFA in dance from the Conservatory of Performing Arts at Point Park University under the direction of Susan S. Stowe.
 She has performed throughout the U.S. and abroad with DanceWorks Chicago, San Francisco Opera, Project.b., August Wilson Center Dance Ensemble, Robert Moses’ KIN, Dayton Arts Project, and The Mountain Playhouse (42nd Street and The Pajama Game), among others.
 Additional credits include appearances in Summit Entertainment’s Sorority Row and The New York Times bestseller Dancers Among Us, by photographer Jordan Matter.

 Alex Carrington was born in Little Rock, Arkansas.
 She trained at the University of North Carolina School of the Arts, LINES Ballet Training Program, and privately with Nigel Burley.
 She has performed works by Nacho Duato, Iratxe Ansa, Ivan Perez, Marina Mascarell, Maurya Kerr, Katie Faulkner, Sidra Bell, Gregory Dawson, Ethan Stiefel, and Yin Yue.
 Alex is a member of tinypistol and is honored to be performing with The MoveMessenger(s).